lucyparsons/meetingslides/lplstasi.rst

 * Accomplish this through a database of officers and photos constructed through public data

-* Web application with two use cases:
-  - Complainants use to construct a digital line up to find the officer
-  - People submit new images of officers to keep the data up to date
+* Web application with two use cases: Complainants use to construct a digital line up to find the officer, people submit new images of officers to keep the data up to date

 ----